Perturbation graphs, invariant prediction and causal relations in psychology: Graphical models and interventions

+As an example, consider the directed graph in Figure \ref{fig:d-separation-example}(a).
+The relevant (ancestral) variables of $A=\{s,t,u\}$ contains the nodes $\{s,t,u,v\}$, the same edges as in the original graph.
+Next, an additional edge $u-v$ is introduced to the parents $u$ and $v$ of child $s$ (see Figure \ref{fig:d-separation-example}(b)).
+Now, $u$ and $t$ can be seen to be $d$-separated by $s$ because any path from $u$ to $t$ goes through $s$.
+And similarly, nodes $v$ and $t$ are $d$-separated by $s$ since all paths from $v$ to $t$ go through $s$.
+And so $s$ blocks the paths from $u$ and $v$ to $t$.
+We denote that nodes in $A$ are $d$-separated from nodes in $B$ by $C$ as $A\independent B\mid C$.
+More details about the assumptions and related concepts can be found in Appendix \ref{sec:appendix-gm-assumptions}.

-It is often additionally assumed that all relevant variables are in the analysis of the system under investigation.
+It is often assumed that all relevant variables are in the analysis of the system under investigation.
 This is referred to as the assumption of \textit{causal sufficiency} \citep{Eberhardt:2017}.
 The assumption is relevant as there could be a correlation (dependence) between variables because of links with a variable outside the variables considered (unobserved variables).
-We discuss this issue in \hyperref[sec:appendix-unobserved]{Appendix \ref*{sec:appendix-unobserved}}.
+We discuss this issue in Section \ref{sec:unobserved}.

 We estimate the network in a nodewise fashion, as in \citet{Meinshausen:2006} and \citet{Pircalabelu:2015}.
 In turn we let each node be the target (dependent) variable in a linear regression with Gaussian noise and determine the neighbourhood of each node from the non-zero coefficients in the regression.
-The support of the target variable $t$ is a subset of the remaining variables for which the coefficients are non-zero, i.e., $S_{t,0}=\{j:\beta_{tj}\ne 0\}$.
+The support of the target variable $t$ is a subset of the remaining variables for which the edges are non-zero.
+Here, we will restrict attention to linear relations between variables and errors that are Gaussian and uncorrelated.
+Linearity simplifies many of the ideas and the Gaussian assumption is quite common in the social sciences \citep[e.g.,][]{Koster:1996}. \begin{assumption}{\em (Linear Gaussian model)} Let $X_{t}$ for any $t\in V$ be a random variable with values in the set of real numbers $\mathbb{R}$ and let $\varepsilon_{t}$ be normally (Gaussian) distributed with mean zero and variance $\sigma^{2}_{t}$ and uncorrelated with any other random variable $\varepsilon_s$ for $s\in V\backslash \{t\}$ (i.e., $\textrm{cov}(\varepsilon_{t},\varepsilon_{s})=\sigma^{2}_{t}$ if $s=t$ and 0 otherwise).
+Then the \emph{linear Gaussian model} is